unrealwork/atsd-use-cases/how-to/shared/import-csv-parser.md

 ![](./images/import-parser-config.png)

-Your parser configuration has been uploaded to ATSD.

-Return to the **CSV** page where the newly configured portal will be visible.
+Return to the **CSV** page to view the newly-uploaded CSV Parser.

 ## Uploading Multiple Configuration Files

-Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form to which you will be directed.
+Note that multiple files may be uploaded together or as an archive by opening the **Settings** menu, expanding the **Diagnostics** section, selecting the **Backup Import** page, and completing the form.

 ![](./images/backup-import.png)